Fitting into Ugandan Culture as a Visitor and Tourist

-Things do not always go your way or according to your expectations – the last thing you want to do here is to explode – a vast cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”
+Things do not always go your way.
+Things in Uganda will not always go according to your expectations.
+The last thing you want to do here is to explode with anger.
+It is a vast cultural mistake to do so.
+Grin and bear it and keep quiet.
+That is the Ugandan way.
+Confrontation with a Ugandan will often lead nowhere except distance.

-In this culture, to admit a mistake is a rarity, and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than merely venting your feelings.
+In this culture, admitting a mistake is a rarity.
+You cannot extract anything but a deep dislike for you – keep in mind the relationships rather than merely venting your feelings.

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.